whohensee/SeeChange/docs/overview.md

  - Cutouts around the sources detected in the difference images, along with the corresponding image cutouts from the reference and the newly acquired images.
- - Measurements on those cutouts, including the photometric flux, the shapes, and some metrics that indicate if the source is astronomical or an artefact (e.g., using deep neural classifiers).
+ - Measurements on those cutouts, including the photometric flux, the shapes, and some metrics that indicate if the source is astronomical or an artefact (using analytical cuts).

 Additional pipelines for making bias frames, flat frames, and to produce deep coadded references are described separately.